cwarden45/DTC_Scripts/Genos_Exome/README.md

 *Step #2*) Call Variants.

-You should be able to use `run_GATK_VarScan.py` from the main  [Veritas WGS](https://github.com/cwarden45/Veritas_WGS_Comparisons) page.
+You should be able to use `run_GATK_VarScan.py` from the main  [Veritas WGS](https://github.com/cwarden45/DTC_Scripts) page.
 If you've followed the steps above, you should be able to call variants using `python ../run_GATK_VarScan.py --bam=BWA-MEM_realign.bam --ref=ucsc.hg19.fasta`

 **Filter Off-Target Variants**

 In general, shouldn't really matter for non-synonymous mutations in known genes, but you might want restrict non-coding regulatory variants within target regions.
 In this case, enrichment is for CDS regions, but you can still test the effect of filtering different mutation calling strategies and/or checking how the regions for your annotation program of choice compares to covered regions (here, gene CDS boundaries from the UCSC genome browser).

-**Compare Genos Exome Variants to Veritas WGS Variants**

-The set of variants provdied by Vertias comes from freebayes.
-In addition to having a different workflow, the formatting of the variant calls in the VCF file is different (freebayes will usually included adjacent bases).

 ### Other Notes ###

-Unless specified differently above, I used scripts / strategies described in the main [Veritas WGS](https://github.com/cwarden45/Veritas_WGS_Comparisons) page.
+Unless specified differently above, I used scripts / strategies described in the main [Veritas WGS](https://github.com/cwarden45/DTC_Scripts) page.